MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ## H

+### Home Site

+A Home Site is a special type of [Hub Site](#Hub-Site) with a few extra superpowers:

+* The Home Site is the destination for the home icon in the SharePoint mobile app.

+* It provides an enterprise-wide search scope, making ALL content in your tenant findable.

+Home sites are intended for use as the landing page for your organization.
+On launch, there will be only one Home Site per tenant allowed.

 ### Hub Site

 A Hub Site is a SharePoint site that can have other sites associated to it.
 This allows you to group sites by department, region, or project etc. Features such as News and Highlight Content can be used to produce a roll up view of content like pages and documents from the associated sites on a page on the Hub Site.